 UConn Honors believes leadership is a process that involves leaders and followers striving to meet common goals in order to improve their communities.
 We also believe that Honors students have the talent, drive, and capacity to make the world a better place through collaboration, change, and innovation.
-The Honors Programming & Events and Honors Guides for Peer Success (GPS) teams work together to support UConn Honors students as they exercise leadership for the common good.
+The Honors Buckley Office and Honors Guides for Peer Success (GPS) teams work together to support UConn Honors students as they exercise leadership for the common good.

 The University Honors Laureate Leadership Experience

 To graduate as a University Honors Laureate, or UHL, a student must complete a Leadership Experience in which they (1) prepare a plan for leadership development through self-reflection and peer coaching; (2) enact this plan; and (3) reflect upon their experiences individually and with an Honors GPS peer coach.
 For an overview of the steps of this process, please visit the Leadership Experience Process Overview page.

 By completing the UHL Leadership Experience, UConn Honors students will be able to:

 - articulate a personal definition of leadership that includes an examination of the role of self, others, and society / context;